luqiang21/Learning-Notebook/short_cuts.md

     * run a new container with existing image
 * docker stop container_name
     * stop the container
+- `docker system prune -a` remove any stopped images and all unused images.

 # Evernote:
 * ctrl + command + k